Our Lady of Ljeviš

 Our Lady of Ljeviš (Богородица Љевишка; Kisha e Shën Premtës) is a 14th-century Serbian Orthodox church in the town of Prizren, in southern Kosovo.
 Since 2006, the church is part of the UNESCO World Heritage Site named Medieval Monuments in Kosovo.

-In the beginning of the 14th century it was built during the reign of Stefan Milutin, King of Serbia, on the site of a former Byzantine church.
-The rebuilt church featured frescoes by Byzantine Greek painters, Michael and Eutychios Astrapas.
+The church was built in the beginning of the 14th century on the orders of Stefan Milutin, King of Serbia, on the site of a former Byzantine church.
+The rebuilt church featured frescoes by Byzantine painters, Michael and Eutychios Astrapas.
 After the Ottomans completed its annexation of the region in the 15th century, a minaret was erected and the complex was converted into a mosque.
 In 1912, when the Serbian army annexed Kosovo, the status of the church was restored.
 After World War II, under SFR Yugoslavia, it saw extensive restoration and reconstruction and functioned as a museum.
 The site was heavily damaged during the 2004 unrest in Kosovo and has been going through several phases of restoration since then.